The Proximal ID Algorithm

+Other methods that aim to obtain identification for parameters in hidden variable graphical models include methods that exploit algebraic results \citep{kruskal1976more,kruskal1977three} for models with hidden variable state-spaces \citep{allman2009identifiability,allman2015parameter}, and results on a relationship between proxies and hidden common causes \citep{kuroki14measurement}.
+In addition, identifiability results in models with exactly one hidden variable have been obtained \citep{sharaf2014identifiability}.

-In this paper, we aim to unify these approaches by providing an approach to identification of counterfactual parameters in the presence of unobserved confounding, called the \emph{proximal ID algorithm} that inherits the advantages of proximal inference and non-parametric identification via graphical models.
+In this paper, we aim to unify graphical and proxy-based approaches by providing an approach to identification of counterfactual parameters in the presence of unobserved confounding, called the \emph{proximal ID algorithm} that inherits the advantages of proximal {causal} inference and nonparametric identification via graphical models.
 Like the latter approach, the proximal ID algorithm is able to obtain point identification in multivariate structured systems with arbitrarily complex patterns of unobserved confounding, greatly extending the sets of cases where proximal inference may be used.
 At the same time, the proximal ID algorithm is able to exploit the presence of fortuitous proxies to obtain identification in cases where the ID algorithm would otherwise fail.